How to Create a WordPress Frontend Edit Profile Page

 After saving the form, a shortcode will be generated for that particular form.
 Click on Forms & Profiles>>Edit Profile and copy the shortcode for the newly created form.

-Creating the Frontend Edit Profile Page
+Creating the WordPress Frontend Edit Profile Page

 NB: If you are using Gutenberg Block Editor, you need to add the Shortcode block and then paste the shortcode in the field

-3. Scroll down to the My Account page section and select the newly created edit profile page.
+To do this, go to ProfilePress >> Settings.
+Open the Pages tab, scroll to the My Account Page section, and select the newly created edit profile page.

-4. Click on Save Changes.
+Finally, click on Save Changes.